Exolynk/Documentation/pages/04.Language-api/02.service-and-server-specific-api/exolynk.md

 [ui-accordion-item title=<code>server::db::reset_password(String,\040String)\040->\040async\040Result&lt;()&gt;</code>]
 ##### Description
 Resets the password for the given user.
+The needs to have the `password_reset` right.
 ##### Parameters
 > | parameter | data type               | description                                       |
 > |-----------|-------------------------|---------------------------------------------------|